 For parents who often travel for work, the amount and duration of travel can become a significant concern for a parent in terms of child custody arrangements.
 Therefore, it is important to know the statutory guidelines for determining a child custody arrangement and understand your parental rights.
-Consult an experienced Pensacola Divorce Attorney to discuss your specific case and the effect your travel may have on your child custody plan.
+Consult an experienced divorce attorney to discuss your specific case and the effect your travel may have on your child custody plan.

 It is public policy under Florida law that joint custody of minor children be awarded to the parties unless such arrangement would be detrimental to the child.
 Therefore, even if you travel for work, it is presumed by the court that you and your spouse will share custody of your children.
 However, when the court is charged with determining the specifics of a parenting plan and timesharing, they must consider many factors to obtain the overall goal of the best interest of the child.
 Some of these factors include: